microsoft/Application-Insights-Workbooks/Documentation/Groups/Groups.md

 3. performance - in cases where you have a very large template, with many tabs, etc, you can use groups to split up a single template into many templates, and each tab of the workbook can be a group that loads all of its content from that other template.  in these cases, the contents of the group won't load or run until a user makes that group visible

+## Scoping
+Note: at the current time, a group is treated as a new "scope" in the workbook.  any parameters created in the group are only visible *inside the group*.
+This is also true for things like merge, they can only see data inside their group or at the parent level.

 ## Group types
 The workbook "group" item allows you to add a group of items to a workbook.
 As the author of a workbook, you specify which type of group it will be.
 There are 2 types of groups: